 - Vary the vinegar.
 Balsamic tastes wonderful with tomatoes and leaf lettuces.
 Both red wine and sherry vinegar pair well with hearty greens.
 White wine, champagne and apple cider vinegar are delicate enough to dress tender baby greens.

 - Swap the vinegar for lemon and add a dash of honey.
 This makes a nice dressing for salads with pear or apple slices.
+Or try these other acidic ingredients that will add zing to any dish.

 - Add mustard.
 A dash adds spice; a spoonful can be blended to create a thick, creamy dressing.